-Falcon Australia representing 72.7% of its issued share capital.
+On 24 May 2013, the Group announced that it has executed a conditional agreement with Sweetpea Petroleum Pty Ltd. ("Sweetpea"), a wholly - owned subsidiary of PetroHunter Energy Corporation ("the Sweetpea Agreement"), to acquire its 50 million shares or 24.2% interest in Falcon Australia (the "Share Purchase").
+Prior to this announcement Falcon owned 150 million shares in Falcon Australia representing 72.7% of its issued share capital.
 Upon completion of the Sweetpea Agreement, Falcon's shareholding in Falcon Australia increased to 200 million shares representing 96.9% of the issued share capital of Falcon Australia.
-The terms of the Sweetpea Agreement included a cash consideration of \$3 million together with the issue of 97.86 million Falcon shares ("New Falcon Shares") to Sweetpea.
+The terms of the Sweetpea Agreement included cash consideration of \$3 million together with the issue of 97.86 million Falcon shares ("New Falcon Shares") to Sweetpea.
 Based on Falcon's share price, at the time the Share Purchase was agreed between the parties of CDN\$0.20, the total value of the consideration was CDN\$22.6 million.
 Upon completion of the Sweetpea Agreement, Sweetpea's shareholding in the enlarged share capital of Falcon was 10.7%.
 The transaction closed on 17 July 2013.
-The New Falcon Shares will be held in an Escrow account with the New Falcon Shares locked up for three years, and Sweetpea, commencing from the date of closing, being permitted to sell 15% each year during the lock up period.
+The New Falcon Shares would be held in an Escrow account with the New Falcon Shares locked up for three years, and Sweetpea, commencing from the date of closing, being permitted to sell 15% each year during the lock up period.
+This transaction was subject, at the time, to Falcon Australia shareholder approval.

-On 13 June 2013, the Group announced that the first of three wells, Kútvölgy-1, to evaluate the gas potential of the Algyő Formation at a depth of approximately 3,000 meters in the Makó Trough, was spudded on the 11 June 2013.
+On 13 June 2013, the Group announced that the first of three wells, Kútvölgy-1, to evaluate the gas potential of the Algyő formation at a depth of approximately 3,000 meters in the Makó Trough, was spudded on the 11 June 2013.